 One of my clients helped her husband advance on his job by reminding him daily to only share what good happened at work.
-At first it was a hard task, because he was used to expressing his frustrations as a part of “winding down” after a long day at work.
-Yet, she stayed on him and eventually he started to see more and more things that went right in his day.
+At first, it was a hard task, because he was used to expressing his frustrations as a part of “winding down” after a long day at work.
+Yet, she stayed on him, and eventually he started to see more and more things that went right in his day.
 By expressing the good instead of the bad, this guy improved his attitude, saw more opportunities for increase and quickly rose to the top in his company.

 - Savor surprises.
 Take the time to really account and express gratitude for the surprises of life that have truly touched you.
 Try to capture the moment while you can still feel the original emotions of its impact on you.
 Later you’ll reflect on these journal entries with excitement.

-During this season as we celebrate the joy of giving along with our friends and family it’s a great time to reflect on all that we have to be grateful for.
+During this season as we celebrate the joy of giving along with our friends and family, it’s a great time to reflect on all that we have to be grateful for.
 Expressing gratitude now will also prepare you to bring in the new year on a fast track to success.
 I’ve learned that positivity is a force.
 When you focus on being grateful and refuse to allow negativity to capture your thinking, amazing things happen.

 Keeping a gratitude journal focuses you to pay attention to the good things in life that we’d normally take for granted.
-Make a point to pay attention to gratitude-inspiring moment every day and record them in your journal.
+Make a point to pay attention to gratitude-inspiring moments every day and record them in your journal.

 To help you get started, check out my free gratitude guide and coloring activity sheet for the kiddies!